valencik/mastersAPSC/documents/thesis/thesis.md

 %- TODO nuclide graph tie in....
 If we want to find authors who have not published together but do publish on similar keywords, this analysis is not optimal.
-A more efficient approach would leverage the graph data in Section [Nuclide Graphs](#nuclide-graphs).
+A more efficient approach would leverage the graph data in [Nuclide Graphs](#nuclide-graphs).
 The selector rules found above could be used to enlarge the search query for a graph.
 So instead of searching for just `290LV` we could enlarge the search by also including entries with `286FL`.
 Alternatively we could reduce the search results by including only entries with both `290LV` and `286FL`.